jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Dragos-Year-In-Review-Report-2023.md

 within your monitoring system is the best way to identify unwanted operators hiding in your OT environment.

-👉 Lastly, reduce the risk of vulnerable equipment used in OT processes, but do it in a systematic way.
+HAND-POINT-RIGHT Lastly, reduce the risk of vulnerable equipment used in OT processes, but do it in a systematic way.
 In 2023, Dragos prioritized and wrote mitigation guidance for 531 OT-related advisories, 2010 vulnerabilities.
 Read more on key insights, trends, and mitigations from vulnerabilities on page 27.